Memorable Manitobans: Kenneth McKenzie [Mackenzie] (1822-1911)

 He came to Red River around 1867 and settled with his family on the banks of the Rat Creek near Portage la Prairie in 1869.
 He was an English delegate to the 1870 Convention of Forty from St. Mary’s.
 In 1873, he and Walter Lynch brought the first herd of registered shorthorn cattle to Manitoba.
 He was President of the Provincial Agricultural and Arts Society of Manitoba, the Marquette St. Andrews’ Society, and the Marquette Agricultural Society.
 He was the first postmaster at Burnside, and the first president of the Portage Mutual Insurance Company.

-He was Liberal MLA from Portage from 1874 to 1878, and in 1886 elected MLA from Lakeside, replacing I. Mawhinney.
-In 1892, during a discussion on prohibition, he asserted that the legislature “would never have the right sentiment of the country until the fair sex had the franchise.”
+He was elected Liberal MLA from Portage in December 1874, and in 1886 was elected MLA from Lakeside, replacing I. Mawhinney, being re-elected in 1988.
+During a discussion on prohibition in 1892, he asserted that the legislature “would never have the right sentiment of the country until the fair sex had the franchise.”

 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.